-Everyone he spoke with was eager to offer their advice and services, which Bill appreciated, but he couldn’t find the right help how to sell a business on his own.
+Everyone he spoke with was eager to offer their advice and services, which Bill appreciated, but he couldn’t find the right help how to sell a company on his own.
 He started doing research on the business sale process.
-After breaking-down the information he collected from all his research, Bill noted there were about 9 stages to sell a business.
+After breaking-down the information he collected from all his research, Bill noted there were about 9 stages to selling a business.
 These included:

 “Wouldn’t it be nice,” he thought, “if I could learn all these steps?”
 He had some experience with marketing and advertising, he also felt that he was a good negotiator.
 His neighbor, who was an attorney, had already offered his free legal services and to work on the sale contract.
 He felt that as a business owner he had some overlapping skills that would suffice to allow him to figure things out and ultimately sell him business and save thousands of dollars on commissions

 Bill and his wife went to dinner that Friday with Ron and Norma DeJune.
 Norma used to be the owner of a successful mail order business which she had sold few years prior.
-When Bill mentioned his thoughts about wishing to sell Stan’s Laundry Shack, Norma was eager to offer advice and share her story.
+When Bill mentioned his thoughts about wishing to sell his Metal Fabricating Company, Norma was eager to offer advice and share her story.

-She began the search for the right merger and acquisition firm that could successfully sell her business and eventually she found “American Fortune Business Sale Advisors”.
-I hired American Fortune Business Sale Advisors and things worked out perfectly!
+She began the search for the right Mergers and Acquisitions Consulting firm that could successfully sell her business and eventually she found “American Fortune Business Sale Consultants”.
+I hired American Fortune and things worked out perfectly!
 They knew exactly what they were doing.
 I was supported and advised through every step of the process.
-I am convinced that the Advisors at American Fortune obtained the highest possible price, great terms and low tax payments on the sale of my business.
+I am convinced that the Advisers at American Fortune obtained the highest possible price, great terms and low tax payments on the sale of my business.
 I Couldn’t have been happier.”

-Bill researched American Fortune Business Sale Advisors after dinner and followed-up with a call to them Monday morning.
-Based on two thorough conversations with the Business Advisors at American Fortune, Bill had determined that it would not be prudent to undertake a monumental task of selling his business without any experience and expertise.
+Bill researched American Fortune Business Sale Consultants after dinner and followed-up with a call to them Monday morning.
+Based on two thorough conversations with the Business Consultant at American Fortune, Bill had determined that it would not be prudent to undertake a monumental task of selling his business without any experience and expertise.

-By Thursday of that week, Bill had contracted to have American Fortune Business Sale Advisors facilitate the sale f his business.
+By Thursday of that week, Bill had contracted to have American Fortune facilitate the sale of his business.

 Why pay 10-12% commissions to business brokers on the sale price of your business.
-Contact American Fortune Business Sale Advisors to learn how to sell a business and experience low prices, superior expertise and support, click here.
+Contact American Fortune Business Sale Consultants to learn how to sell a business and experience low prices, superior expertise and support, click here to contact us.